faithfulco/andreashandelwebsite/content/project/MADAcourse/index.md

   focal_point = "Smart"
 +++

+Modern Applied Data Analysis (MADA) is a course I regularly teach online.
+All course materials are available in the form of a simple GitHub website and can be used by anyone for self-learning.
 You can find the course [on this site](https://andreashandel.github.io/MADAcourse/).